Sunday, December 16, 2007

 Because our voices must say more

-Because these words come fro
+Because these words come from the soul.

 This is not a mission